 Technical support representatives help customers resolve technical problems associated with a product or service.

-Their job description entails providing response and solutions to issues experienced by users of technological products or services.
+The technical support representative job description entails providing response and solutions to issues experienced by users of technological products or services.

 Tech support representatives work in a call center or at the information technology department of an organization.